canbenn3/Recipe-index/plan.md

     - Lists all ingredients and steps for the recipe.
     - Has a link to any recipe books it may be a part of.

+## Next Steps:
+- [ ] Revamp the upload recipe tab
+- [ ] Need a way to update a recipe!
+- [ ] Finish creating a recipe book
+  - Need a display for it as well.

 ## Models
 ### Recipe
 - Recipe books :    many to many